Did You Know That Silk Fiber Can Be Used for More Than Making Silk Fabric?

-There are innumerable ways in which you can use silk paper – for three-dimensional sculpture, jewellery, book covering, collage, quilting etc. You can even make a creative patch and tack it on to your favourite cushion cover, a stole or a dress.
+There are innumerable ways in which you can use silk paper – for three-dimensional sculpture, jewelry, book covering, collage, quilting etc. You can even make a creative patch and tack it on to your favorite cushion cover, a stole or a dress.

 2. Use Silk Cocoons for a Beauty Treatment – Rub on Your Face and Bring on a Glow